vespa-engine/sample-apps/operations/multinode/README.md

 </pre>

-Observe at http://localhost:19050/clustercontroller-status/v1/music that storage and distributor nodes go to state up again (this can take a minute or two on slower HW).
+Observe at http://localhost:19050/clustercontroller-status/v1/music that storage and distributor go to state up again (this can take a minute or two).

-### Stop/start primary clustercontroller
+### Stop / start primary clustercontroller
 <pre>
 $ docker stop node0
 </pre>